google/temporian/docs/src/user_guide.md

 ## Feature naming

-Each feature is identified by a name, and the list of features is available through the `features` property of an EventSet.
+Each feature is identified by a name, and the list of features is available through the `features` property of an `EventSet`.

 ```python
 >>> events = tp.EventSet(